The iPhone X’s annoying notch.

 But if a report by the Korean website ETNews is correct, Apple will remove the notch in the 2019 iPhone models.
 Here’s a fragment of the report:

 “Apple decided to get rid of notch design starting from 2019 models and is having discussions with relevant companies.” said an industry representative.
 “It seems that Apple is planning to implement full-screen that is more complete in its new iPhones.”

-The giant tech is known for being careful and never rush to implement new features.
+The giant tech is known for being careful and never rushing to implement new features.
 And whenever they do, they make sure it works.
-It took Apple ten years to come with this groundbreaking new technology, Face ID.
+It took Apple ten years to develop this groundbreaking new technology, Face ID.

 So, when there’re rumors about Apple ditching the notch, we should take it with a grain of salt.
 The notch is what made Face ID possible since Apple couldn’t figure out a different way to implement it.

 Since the company owns a patent for hiding elements behind a screen with microscopic holes, that could help them get rid of the notch.

-Not everybody is a fan of the notch, Samsung even made fun of it in an ad.
+Not everybody is a fan of the notch.
+Samsung even made fun of it in an ad.
 Now that Android manufacturers started to copy the notch, Apple can’t wait to get rid of it.

-Even though the company keeps denying it, the notch was clearly a plan B. If Apple could have successfully put Touch ID under the display, there would be no notch today.
+Even though the company denies it, the notch was clearly a plan B. If Apple could have successfully put Touch ID under the display, there would be no notch today.

 One thing we suspect about Apple, the company never rolls back.
-Once they get rid of something or come up with a new technology, they do it for good.
+Once they get rid of something or develop new technology, they do it for good.
 To put that into context, the headphone jack won’t make a return.